knoxhack/GalacticExpansion/JARS_README.md

 - Using individual module JARs gives you more control over which features are installed
 - The core module is required regardless of which other modules you install
 - All JARs are compatible with NeoForge 1.21.5 for Minecraft 1.21

+## Important
+- **DO NOT** mix the all-in-one JAR with individual module JARs.
+This will cause conflicts.
+- Choose either the all-in-one JAR *OR* the individual module JARs approach, not both.
+- If you were previously using individual module JARs, remove them all before installing the all-in-one JAR.